Diversity of self-propulsion speeds reduces motility-induced clustering in confined active matter: Introduction

-The swim speeds in Ref.~\citenum{de2021active} were set to be the same for all particles.
-Their motility diversity was therefore entirely encoded into the tumbling-rate distribution.
-In the present work we consider the complementary and fundamentally distinct case of speed diversity effects on the stationary cluster size distributions of active particles in narrow environments, where particles differ only in their swim speed but are assigned the same tumbling rate.
-Particle ``overtaking'' is allowed by considering that faster particles can overtake slower ones---if moving in the same direction---with a rate proportional to their relative speed.
-Since in the monodisperse case (i.e.\ without diversity) $L_\text{c}$ depends on the motility parameters swim speed and tumbling rate (denoted by $v$ and $\alpha$, respectively) as $L_\text{c}\sim\sqrt{v/\alpha}$, one could na\"ively think that knowing $L_\text{c}$ for tumbling-rate diversity automatically provides a prescription for obtaining $L_\text{c}$ in the case of speed diversity.
-We show that this is not true.
-By employing an arithmetic average of the $L_\text{c}$'s of the single-component systems, one would still get the correct qualitative result that $L_\text{c}$ \textit{decreases} with speed diversity (see Fig.~\ref{Fig1}a), but the simulation values for $L_\text{c}$ presented below are much lower than the arithmetic average, implying that this type of average is quantitatively inadequate to describe speed diversity.
+Since in the monodisperse case (i.e., without diversity) $L_\text{c}$ depends on the motility parameters self-propulsion speed and tumbling rate (denoted by $v$ and $\alpha$, respectively) as $L_\text{c}\sim\sqrt{v/\alpha}$, one could na\"ively think that knowing $L_\text{c}$ for tumbling-rate diversity automatically provides a prescription for obtaining $L_\text{c}$ in the case of self-propulsion speed diversity (hereafter referred to just as \textit{speed diversity}).
+We show here that this is not true.
+By employing an arithmetic average of the $L_\text{c}$'s of the single-component systems, one would still get the correct qualitative result that $L_\text{c}$ \textit{decreases} with speed diversity, but the simulation values for $L_\text{c}$ presented below are much lower than the arithmetic average, implying that this type of average is quantitatively inadequate to describe speed diversity.